 AADM-Y 502 Introduction to Arts Administration and Organizational Behavior (3 cr.)
 This course introduces graduate students to the professional world of arts administration, its many disciplines, its dramatically and rapidly changing landscape, and the nature and culture of its organizations.
-Major concepts of organizational behavior by employees, managers, and organizations themselves are discussed.
-Students practice several roles within organizations.
+Major concepts of organizational behavior by employees, administrators, and organizations themselves will be discussed.